Worcester has long been a hotbed of poetry, and Mapping Worcester in Poetry (MWiP) is literally putting the city’s poems on the map!

 Thursday, April 21, 7-8:30 pm at TidePool Bookshop, 372 Chandler Street

-Elizabeth Bishop Graveside Reading
+Elizabeth Bishop Birthday Graveside Reading

 Tuesday, February 8, 2022, at 12 noon in Hope Cemetery